spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-cluster.md

 ```

 After you create the **.packerenv** file, create another environment variable file named **.goenv**.
-GOVC is the tool you will be using to deploy a VM and reference the VM template that Packer created, and it requires the same variables that you provided to Packer.
+[GOVC](https://github.com/vmware/govmomi/blob/main/govc/USAGE.md) is the tool you will be using to interact with vSphere, and it requires the same variables that you provided to Packer.

 ```shell
 cat << EOF > .goenv